|2.||Storm's foes and allies|

 Difficulty: Very Hard

 Being solo against Queen of Pain is definitely going to be painful(pun semi-intended).
-OK, fail jokes aside, it would be quite difficult to win the lane against her.
+It would be quite difficult to win the lane against her.
 The ideal situation would be for you to reach Level 6 before her, but this would prove to be very difficult.
 Don't bother trading damage with her, your Static Remnants have no chance of hitting.
 The only reasonable way of getting damage on her is to farm with your Remnants, and attacking her with your Overloaded attacks.
 Try to stay out of Shadow Strike's range, you really do not want to get hit by it.
 Have Ball Lightning ready if you really want to try killing her, even though it would be really difficult (unless you have a huge mana pool).
 Be careful when she has her Sonic Wave ready, you do not have enough HP to survive one combo.

 Difficulty: Very Hard